joshuapearson/tucson-josh/content/posts/backpacking-photography/index.md

 #figurePositionShow: true # Override global value for showing the figure label.
 # showRelatedInArticle: false # Override global value for showing related posts in this series at the end of the content.
 categories:
-  - Software Engineering
+  - Photography
 tags:
+  - hiking
+  - backpacking
-  - Rust
+  - photography
 # comment: false # Disable comment if false.
 ---